davidrbourke/DVA-C02/EC2 Instance Storage.md

 ### Throughput mode

-- Bursting - this is when the throughput grows as you have use more storage.
+- Bursting - this is when the throughput grows as you use more storage.
 - Enhanced:
   - Provisioned - reserved throughput regardless of storage size.
   - Elastic - automatically scales based on workload, for unpredictable workloads.